sheyijojo/kubernetes_CKA_Exams/k8-commands.md

 ## get a pod name with the selector to get the label

 `kubectl get pods --selector app=App1`

-`kubectl get pods --selector env=dev`
+`kubectl get pods --selector app=App1  --no-headers | wc -l` `kubectl get pods --selector env=dev`

 ## get all objects in an env
 `kubectl get all --selector env=prod`

+## get all pods in different env
+`kubectl get pods -l 'env in (prod,finance,frontend)`

+## Identify the POD which is part of the prod environment, the finance BU and of frontend tier?
+`kubectl get pods -l env=prod,bu=finance,tier=frontend`

+OR

+`kubectl get all --selector env=prod,bu=finance,tier=frontend